A Survey on Stance Detection for Mis- and Disinformation Identification

-As research in stance detection has evolved, so has the definition of the task and the label inventories, {however they still do not capture the strength of the expressed stance}.
-As shown in Sections~\ref{sec:stance} and \ref{sec:factuality}, the labels can vary based on the use case and the setting they are used in.
-Most researchers have adopted a variant of the \emph{Favour}, \emph{Against}, and \emph{Neither} labels, or an extended schema such as \emph{(S)upport}, \emph{(Q)uery}, \emph{(D)eny}, and \emph{(C)omment}~\cite{mohammad-etal-2016-semeval}, but that is not enough to accurately assess stance. {Furthermore, adding granularity in the labels can further improve transfer among dataset, as the stance labels already share some semantic similarities, however there can be mismatch in the label definitions~\citep{schiller2021stance,hardalov2021cross,hardalov2021fewshot}}.
+\paragraph{Label Semantics} As research in stance detection has evolved, so has the definition of the task and the label inventories, but they still do not capture the strength of the expressed stance.
+As shown in Section~\ref{sec:factuality} (also Appendix~\ref{sec:stance}, labels can vary based on the use case and the setting they are used in.
+Most researchers have adopted a variant of the \emph{Favour}, \emph{Against}, and \emph{Neither} labels, or an extended schema such as \emph{(S)upport}, \emph{(Q)uery}, \emph{(D)eny}, and \emph{(C)omment}~\cite{mohammad-etal-2016-semeval}, but that is not enough to accurately assess stance.
+Moreover, adding label granularity can further improve the transfer between datasets, as the stance labels already share some semantic similarities, but there can be mismatches in the label definitions~\citep{schiller2021stance,hardalov2021cross,hardalov2022fewshot}.